Allegheny-Mozilla-Fellows/misinformation/README.md

 `iterations` decides how many changes are to be made in the article, and `url` is the article that the MisInfoBot is manipulating and MUST be a New York Times article.
 You can then run the entirety of the code, the newly manipulated article will be written to `new_article.txt` and the original, unedited article will be written to `old_article.txt`.
 You can choose any amount of changes, whether 5 changes or 500, but the more changes that are to be made the longer it will take the code to run; if you make too many changes, for example over 1,000, RStudio may crash and you would have to restart, so try to avoid making too many.

-There are then two functions that need to be declared, the first being `readNYTLinkToParagraphs`, which reads and scrapes text from the chosen New York Times Article in one specific format:
+There are two functions that need to be declared, the first being `readNYTLinkToParagraphs`, which reads and scrapes text from the chosen New York Times Article in one specific format:

 ```
 readNYTLinkToParagraphs <- function(url){